szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Hold Undead bypass Magic Resistance (502)

 Same reasoning as component 500.
 Applies to Priest of Lathander's version of the spell.
 Note that this does not affect liches or demiliches, because both creatures are immune to level 4 spells (liches: 1-5, demiliches: immune to everything).
+Additionally, it makes the save at -1 to mirror Hold Person.

 ### Make Disintegrate cause damage and slow some golems, as per PnP (522)